-It is very common in RBL documentation for the borrower to have information undertakings that could be impacted by force majeure events, requiring the borrower to notify the agent if, for instance, the borrower serves or receives a force majeure notice.
+• Information provision - It is very common in RBL documentation for the borrower to have information undertakings that could be impacted by force majeure events, requiring the borrower to notify the agent if, for example, the borrower serves or receives a force majeure notice.
 If the borrower or any key contractual counterparty is impacted by a force majeure event, the information undertakings in the loan agreement should be checked.

-The LMA concept of a "Disruption Event"

-The Loan Market Association's ("LMA") model form loan documentation embodies a concept of a "Disruption Event" which may give a very short grace period before an Event of Default occurs (in the case of the borrower) or a lender becomes a Defaulting Lender (in the case of a Lender) if that party is unable to pay (in the case of the borrower) or to fund (in the case of a lender) on the due date.
+• The LMA concept of a disruption event - The Loan Market Association's model form loan documentation embodies a concept of a disruption event that may give a very short grace period before an event of default occurs, in the case of the borrower, or a lender becomes a defaulting lender, in the case of a lender, if that party is unable to pay, in the case of the borrower, or to fund, in the case of a lender, on the due date.
 The duration of the grace period is a matter for negotiation between the parties and will be set out in the loan agreement but typically it is only two or three days.

-There are two limbs to the definition of "Disruption Event".
-The first relates to something which has impacted the whole market and the second is something which may be specific to the borrower or another party to the loan agreement:
+There are two limbs to the definition of disruption event.
+The first relates to something that has impacted the whole market and the second is something that may be specific to the borrower or another party to the loan agreement.

-The first limb refers to a "material disruption to those payment or communication systems or those financial markets which are, in each case, required to operate in order for payments to be made in connection with the Facilities (or otherwise in order for the transactions contemplated by the Finance Documents to be carried out) which disruption is not caused by, and is beyond the control of, any of the Parties".
-So if, for instance, the entire SWIFT system goes down this might be covered by the first limb.
+The first limb refers to a "material disruption to those payment or communication systems or those financial markets which are, in each case, required to operate in order for payments to be made in connection with the facilities, or otherwise in order for the transactions contemplated by the finance documents to be carried out, which disruption is not caused by, and is beyond the control of, any of the parties".
+So if, for example, the entire international payments system goes down this might be covered by the first limb.

-The second limb refers to "the occurrence of any other event which results in a disruption (of a technical or systems-related nature) to the treasury or payments operations of a Party preventing that, or any other Party:

-- (i) from performing its payment obligations under the Finance Documents; or - (ii) from communicating with other Parties in accordance with the terms of the Finance Documents, and which (in either such case) is not caused by, and is beyond the control of, the Party whose operations are disrupted'.
+The second limb refers to "the occurrence of any other event which results in a disruption, of a technical or systems-related nature, to the treasury or payments operations of a party preventing that, or any other party: (i) from performing its payment obligations under the finance documents; or (ii) from communicating with other parties in accordance with the terms of the finance documents; and which, in either such case, is not caused by, and is beyond the control of, the party whose operations are disrupted".